Angshuk58/Fake-News-Detection-NLP-Project/README.md

 3. app.py: Streamlit application script.
 4. requirements.txt: List of required packages for the project.
 5. fake_news_detection.ipynb: Jupyter notebook containing the code for training the model and preprocessing the data.

+## ## Live App
+You can try the **Fake News Detection** app live by clicking the link below:
+[Try the Fake News Detection App] {https://angshuk58-fake-news-detection-nlp-project-app-z7gblt.streamlit.app}

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request with your improvements.